aseaboyer-intrax/stdclassjs/README.md

 API
 ---

-StdClass and any derivative constructors it creates, have the following static methods that do all the magic.
+StdClass and any derivative constructors it creates/modifies, have the following static methods that do all the magic.

 * `extend( [ Function constructor ] )`
     * Creates a child class of the constructor it is attached to.
     * Takes an optional constructor function as an argument.
         * If no argument is given, then the parent constructor will be inherited.
 See the examples section if you're not sure what that means.
         * Useful when you just want to create a child with overridden methods.
-    * Copies `extend`, `implement`, `neo`, and `cleanupClassHelpers` static methods to the new child class.
+    * Copies `extend`, `implement`, and `neo` static methods to the new child class.
     * Returns the constructor it's attached to.
 * `implement( [ Object, ... ] )`
     * Add properties to the prototype of the constructor it is attached to.